Lanzhou Zhongchuan International Airport

-Lanzhou Zhongchuan International Airport is an international airport serving Lanzhou, the capital of Northwest China’s Gansu province.
+Lanzhou Zhongchuan International Airport is an international airport serving Lanzhou, the capital of Northwest China's Gansu province.
 It is located 71 km northwest of downtown Lanzhou.
 It was opened in 1970 and serves as a major air hub for the province of Gansu and western China.
 Its newest main terminal opened in 2025 accommodates 87 gates divided over 4 piers.

 Lanzhou Airport is a focus city for China Eastern Airlines, Spring Airlines, and Hainan Airlines.
-Passenger traffic at Lanzhou Airport in 2024 was over 17 million.
-In 2024, the airport was ranked 29th busiest in China.
+Passenger traffic at Lanzhou Airport in 2025 was 17.7 million.
+In 2025, the airport was ranked 29th busiest in China.